 There is also a KC8-EA Programmer's Console plugin enabling the user to operate the simulator (nearly) like a hardware PDP-8/E, including single step execution on memory cycle level.

-There is also a plugin for the TSC8-75 board so that the emulated PDP-8/E can run the ETOS time sharing operating system.
+Furthermore, the simulator has a plugin for the TSC8-75 board so that the emulated PDP-8/E can run the ETOS time sharing operating system.

 The simulator provides a comfortable user interface for running, writing and debugging PDP-8 software.
 For each device, there is a separate window which displays the internal state of the device.
 The user can view and edit the PDP-8 memory content as octal dump, assembler instructions and typed data (ASCII, integer, floating point,...).